 AI segmentation solves this at three levels.
 Machine learning analyzes hundreds of attributes simultaneously to find patterns humans miss, such as behavioral clusters that no audience segmentation rule would have caught.
 Predictive models identify customers likely to churn, convert, or expand before any single metric crosses a threshold.
 And autonomous agents let marketers describe what they need in natural language — “find high-value customers showing signs of declining engagement” — and build the segment automatically, selecting the right fields from the full schema.

 Effective AI segmentation requires unified, real-time customer data.
-A customer data platform (CDP) provides this foundation by combining data from every touchpoint into a single profile that AI can act on in real time — not after a nightly batch sync.
+A customer data platform provides this foundation by combining data from every touchpoint into a single profile that AI can act on in real time — not after a nightly batch sync.

 Read More: AI Customer Segmentation: Nobody Knows Which Field Is Right